schemaorg/schemaorg/SOFTWARE_README.md

     ./util/buildsite.py -a

 This will create a local working copy of the schema.org website in the local `site` directory.
 Dependant on the configuration of your system, this will take between 10-20 minutes.
-Note, this full build is only needed initialy, or when significant changes have been made and prior to shipping a new version.
-See below for how to build individual files and pages.
+Note, this full build is only needed initially, or when significant changes have been made and prior to deploying a new version.
+See below for details on how to build individual files and pages.

+**buildsite.py**
+The `buildsite.py` script creates and manages a local image of the Schema.org website as a set of static html pages and download files in the `site` directory.
+This it constructs from local working copies of the files in the repository.
+The contents of the `site` directory are **not** committed and stored in the repository.
+The `site` directory image has two main purposes: 1) It provides a local work-in-progress representation of the website for local testing and debug (see below) and; 2) It provides an image of the website that is used for deployment to GCloud for wider access and the production Schema.org site.

 Running Locally
 ===============